Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/rules/_index.md

 {{% /rules-block %}}

+{{% rules-block id="vehicle_cards" heading="Vehicle Cards" icon="action" icontint="green" %}}

+The shared material has only 2 possible vehicle cards.

+**Discuss**: when executed, you may communicate general plans or strategies!
+You may, however, never explicitly reveal the cards you have in your hand or the cards you played this round.
+This continues until you decide to execute the next instruction.

+**Speedup**: add or remove 1 Instruction Token.
+Start player decides.
+The number of instructions must always be between 3 and 8.
+* If this leaves a card hanging (its token removed), it's just not executed.
+* If this creates a new empty slot, the player who played the original card must play a card into the new slot.

+{{% /rules-block %}}

 {{% rules-block id="large_groups" heading="Playing with 6+ players" icon="action" icontint="green" %}}

 At high player counts, you split into **2 teams**.

+Each controls their own vehicle, with their own row of 5 instruction tokens.

+You **win the game** if
+* The opponent is total loss
-Each controls their own vehicle.
-You win the game if the opponent is total loss _or_ they collected fewer special locations than you.
+* Or the game is over ( = all special locations collected), and they collected fewer than you.

 The rules stay the same, except for the following changes.
 * When evaluating instructions, you alternate between the two vehicles.
 (Card 1 team A, Card 1 team B, Card 2 team A, ...)